 When I help my clients with business planning I often start with ‘planning with the end in mind’.
 This means that you start at the end, and then work backwards from there.

-You look at the big picture of what you want to create, the legacy you want to create: The Why.
+You look at the big picture of what you want to create, the legacy you want to create: YOUR WHY.

 Then set sub-goals of how you will achieve that big goal.

 It was Stephen Covey who described this in his bestseller The 7 Habits of Highly Effective People.

 In particular he uses a technique called the 80th birthday speech (although I think he talks about a speech at your funeral!):

 Imagine somebody gives a speech, what would you like them to say, what would they mention, what would be important events over the years, who would this person be?